AxonIQ/reference-guide/axon-server/administration/clustering.md

 The _axoniq.axonserver.autocluster.first_ property defines the first node in the cluster, by specifying its internal hostname \(the hostname used by other Axon Server nodes to connect to this host\), and the internal port.
 If the internal port is default \(8224\) it can be omitted.‌

-_axoniq.axonserver.autocluster.contexts_ defines the contexts to create on the first node and to join for the other nodes.
+_axoniq.axonserver.autocluster.contexts_ defines the contexts to create on the first node and the context to join for the other nodes.
 All of these contexts will be joined as primary nodes.
 When you don't specify any contexts, the initial node will only create an admin context, the other nodes will join the cluster, but not be a member of any contexts.‌

 The autocluster properties will only take effect on a clean start of a node.
 If a node is already initialized, it will not create any contexts anymore, nor join the cluster again.‌